jamespilcher/i3/README.md

 ```
 sudo chmod +x installer.sh
 ```
-Run the installer, which will install i3, any packages used by the custom scripts, and update permissions of said scripts.
+Run the installer which will install i3, any packages used by the custom scripts, and update permissions of said scripts.

 ```
 ./installer.sh